Postage stamps and postal history of Ukraine: World War II

+Ukrainian exile

+The Ukrainian Underground Post (Ukrainian: Підпільна пошта України, converted in Ukrainian Latin alphabet to Pidpilna Poshta Ukrainy (abbeviation: PPU)) was an unrecognized postal agency that was founded by Ukrainian exiles in 1949 and headquartered in Munich, West Germany.
+From its opening in 1949 until its closure in 1983, it issued various postal stamps under the Organisation of Ukrainian Nationalists (OUN) featuring Ukrainian events, individuals, and organisations, advocating for a sovereign Ukrainian state.
+The government of the Ukrainian People's Republic in exile also issued its own postal stamps from 1948 to 1972.

 Independent Ukraine

 On July 16, 1990 the Supreme Soviet of the Ukrainian SSR adopted the Declaration of State Sovereignty of Ukraine.
 Kyiv artist Alexander Ivachnenko received from the Ministry of Communications of the USSR order for a stamp dedicated to the event.
 He offered some sketches that were discussed in the Ministry of Communications of the USSR and the Supreme Council of the Republic.
 On one of the first choices a girl symbolizing Ukraine, was dressed in a shirt, tunic and barefoot.
 She suggested, "shod" in boots and red skirt instead of "put" Plahty.
 In the wreath a blue ribbon was added, causing the blue background of the brand changed to gold.
-The inscription on the stamp was "Mail of the USSR", but in the preparation of drawings for the press, it was changed to the traditional - "Mail of the USSR".
+The inscription on the stamp was "Mail of the USSR", but in the preparation of drawings for the press, it was changed to the traditional "Mail of the USSR".
 This postal stamp went into circulation on 10 July 1991.

 After the collapse of the Soviet Union, Ukraine declared its independence and the first stamps of the new republic were issued on 1 March 1992.

 In 1992 the Ukrainian Post Office overprinted stamps of the Soviet Union with stylised tridents for use in Kyiv, Lviv and Chernihiv.
 Other Soviet stamps overprinted with similar designs are not believed to have been postally valid.

 Since 1992, a variety of commemorative and definitive stamps have been issued.